Haiku is not a shriek, a howl, a sigh, or a yawn;

 The book ‘Seeds from a Birch Tree’ by Clark Strand and association with the Hudson Valley Haiku Kai greatly aided me in developing my writing practice.
 Recently I took part in an online haiku course with Alan Summers which has been hugely helpful (and enjoyable).
 Richard Gilbert’s Disjunctive Dragonfly provided large insights into modern haiku writing.
 There is still much to learn but I feel far more familiar with the form than I did five years ago and am being published in haiku journals such as Blithe Spirit, Cattails, hedgerow, Heron’s Nest and Otata.
 I am a member of the British Haiku Society and United Haiku and Tanka Society.
 My Living Haiku Anthology page can be found here.

-As far as biographical information is concerned, I am 47 years old and live in rural Kent, England.
+As far as biographical information is concerned, I am 48 years old and live in rural Kent, England.
 I have a chronic illness and three children (one of these things is more fun than the other!).
 My youngest daughter (13) has published her own haiku in junior sections of Blithe Spirit, hedgerow and Ephemerae.
 I practice Sōtō Zen Buddhism with Treeleaf Zendo and took Shukke Tokudo (‘home leaving’ ordination) in August 2017.
 Haiku are part of my Zen practice and Zen is part of my haiku practice.

 I hope you enjoy the poems and maybe get inspired to write some yourself, if you don’t already.